This tutorial demonstrates how to find and remove duplicates in Excel and Google Sheets.

 The easiest way to remove duplicates in Google Sheets is to use Google’s built-in clean-up tools.

-Other Methods in Google Sheets
+The UNIQUE Function in Google Sheets